 This recipe for southern homemade vegetable soup is hearty, filled with healthy vegetables, easy to make and leftovers can be frozen.

 This homemade vegetable recipe uses only six ingredients so it is budget-friendly.
 The secret to the delicious flavor is in the broth.

 This article contains affiliate links.
 Please see our Disclosure Policy.

-Homemade Vegetable Soup is one of our favorite things about soup season.
+Homemade Vegetable Soup is one of my favorite things about soup season.

-This recipe can be made on the stove top or in the Slow Cooker.
-It’s a delicious one pot meal either way.
-You will want to add this easy recipe to your dinner meal plans.
+This recipe can be made on the stovetop or in the Slow Cooker.
+It’s a delicious one-pot meal either way.
+Print the recipe card below and add this one to your regular meal plan.

 - Diced potatoes

 - Chopped chicken